danielabar/meblog/src/markdown/rails-enum-mysql-postgres.md

 ## Add a New Value

 One last consideration with enums is future maintenance.
 What happens if a new value needs to be supported?
 In our Plans case, suppose there's a new business requirement to support "fortnight" (every two weeks) as a valid `recurring_interval`.
 This can be implemented with another migration.
-The new value should be added to the end of the list.
+The new value should be added to the end of the list (for MySQL):

 ```
 bin/rails generate migration ModifyRecurringIntervalForPlans